 Transfer rules are not automatic

 Some roof warranties may transfer to a new homeowner.
 Others may not, or may require paperwork within a specific window after the sale.
-The transfer process can also differ between workmanship and manufacturer documents.
+Transfer windows and requirements vary by manufacturer program — some ask for written notice within a set period after closing — and missing the deadline can mean the buyer holds reduced terms or none at all.
+The transfer process can also differ between workmanship and manufacturer documents, so check both.
+The exact deadline and any fee live in the warranty document itself, not in the listing description.

 Before listing a home, ask the contractor and manufacturer what the transfer steps are.
-Before buying a home, ask the seller for the warranty documents instead of relying on a listing note that says the roof is newer.
+Before buying a home — whether in Frisco, Prosper, Celina, or anywhere else in Collin County's fast-turnover neighborhoods — ask the seller for the warranty documents instead of relying on a listing note that says the roof is newer.
+In these fast-turnover neighborhoods, a home can change hands more than once while its roof is still inside its expected service life.

 Common warranty confusion points